Single-stream collection begins the week of Jan. 6.

 - Trucks will use a robotic arm to lift and empty the recycling carts.

-- Single-stream recycling collection will begin the week of Jan.
+- Single-stream recycling collection begins the week of Jan.
 6, 2020.
-Recycling materials will not be collected in red and blue recycling bins after Jan.
-3, 2020.
+Until that time, residents should continue to use the red and blue bins.

 - Until single-stream recycling begins, store carts behind or beside your home, inside your garage, etc. Do not store them on the sidewalk in front of your home.
 Follow any storage rules that might be required by your homeowner's association.